xxh43/PartRetrievalAndAssembly/README.md

 The data is organized as:

 1: "final_shapes", each folder in final_shapes corresponds to one shape, the shape is represented as (1) mesh (2) surface point cloud (3) volumetric point cloud.
-All shapes are zero centered, upward aligned and rotated to align its symmetrical plane with plane with normal (1, 0, 0), if you use your data, please make sure they follow the same assumption : all geometries are upward aligned to (0, 1, 0), and all symmetrical planes of all geometries have normal (1, 0, 0).
+All shapes are zero centered, upward aligned and rotated to align its symmetrical plane with plane with normal (1, 0, 0)

 2: "final_parts", each folder in final_parts corresponds to one shape, then each sub folder within each folder corresponds to one part of this shape. the part is represented as (1) mesh (2) surface point cloud (3) volumetric point cloud.
 All parts are zero centered, upward aligned and rotated to align its bbox standard world coordinates

+IMPORTANT NOTES: If you use your data, please make sure they follow the same assumption : all geometries are upward aligned to (0, 1, 0), and all symmetrical planes of all geometries have normal (1, 0, 0).

 Run the demo --------------------------------- :